ZebraDevs/zeta-web/README.md

 > 🚧 **Note**: This package is in pre-release, and so many aspects are incomplete.

+## Previewing the components

+To view examples of all the components in the library, you can pull this repo and run the Storybook instance.

+You can also view the latest release at [Zeta](https://zeta-ds.web.app/) or the latest commits to main [here](https://zeta-web-main.web.app/).

 ## How to Use

 Zeta Web Components can be directly used in many web frameworks.